developython14/flask-chat-app/README.md

 # Flask chat app
+Live Test : [quicko](https://www.example.com) inchallah it will be  so funny! :joy:

 # project description and details
 **in this projects i will try to implement a complete chat sysytem work in web browser and provide an api for mobile devices to use it with flutter including the following features :**